gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 # DTLS messages over SCTP User Messages  {#dtls-user-message}

-DTLS messages that are not DTLS records containing protected SCTP chunk payloads will be sent as SCTP user messages using the format defined below.
+DTLS messages, that are not DTLS records containing protected SCTP chunk payloads, will be sent as SCTP user messages using the format defined below.
 A DTLS handshake message may be fragmented by DTLS to a set of DTLS records of a maximum configured fragment size.
 Each DTLS message fragment is sent as a SCTP user message on the same stream